|

 for Yodel Laendler, Rondo 571B.)

-Both records listed Papa
+Rondo 569 and 571 records listed Papa

 Fraunfelder for the arrangement.
-Rondo also released a song
+The Fraunfelder records

-Rudy Plocar polkas.
-Campbell said his research turned up
+Campbell said his research indicated

 Papa Fraunfelder had a heart